Missouri sportsbook promos: Earn close to $3,000 in welcome bonuses with Missouri sports betting promo codes

 St. Louis Cardinals and Kansas City Royals

-Pitchers and catchers report during the second week of February for the St. Louis Cardinals and Kansas City Royals and both organizations will hope to take a step back towards contending in 2026.
-The latest MLB futures list the Royals at +4000 to win next year's World Series, while the Cardinals are priced at +10000.
-Bet the Blues at DraftKings Sportsbook now:
+Baseball season is right around the corner with pitchers and catchers reporting the second week of February across the MLB, and the Kansas City Royals and St. Louis Cardinals have both been bolstering their rosters this offseason.
+Kansas City recently added outfielder Lane Thomas on a one-year deal while the Cardinals added Dustin May and then shipped Willson Contreras and Sonny Gray to the Red Sox for a handful of prospects.
+The latest MLB futures from DraftKings list the Royals at +4000 to win the World Series while the Cardinals are priced at +10000.
+Bet the MLB at DraftKings Sportsbook now:

 Kansas City Chiefs